Learn how new technology is providing more accurate data on Australian sea lion numbers in South Australia.

 Their recovery is also hindered by a complex life history which includes an 18-month breeding cycle, high pup mortality, and extreme female site fidelity, where females only return to their colony of birth to breed.
 This means each colony is essentially a closed population, where declining numbers will not be replenished with sea lions from other colonies.

 That’s why it’s so important to monitor their numbers.
 Australian sea lion colonies are known to undergo seasonal fluctuations in pup production, so an important aspect of the long-term monitoring is understanding what changes are in response to pressures and what changes are part of normal seasonal variations.

 Lights!
 Camera!
 Action!

-The Australian sea lion and this population survey is currently featuring in an IMAX documentary film titled ‘Sea Lions – Life by a Whisker’, which is narrated by famous actor Sam Neill.
+You can learn about all of this and more in ‘Sea Lions – Life by a Whisker’, which is narrated by famous actor Sam Neill.

 The film has already screened in the Australia, the United States, Canada, the Middle East, Europe and Central America and is now available on ABC iview.
 But be quick, it’s only available until 26 September.

 If you love sea lions, you might like to check outour story to learn more about SA’s endangered sea lions.
 It even includes ‘critter cam’ footage.

 This story was originally posted in September 2020, and has been updated with new details.